suviPS/ape1r0nDownloader/README.md

  Download exam results no longer accessible from university website

 ## Usage
 To run this Express application clone repo, navigate to project root folder, install Node dependencies and start the app.
-Once it is started, trigger downloadFiles endpoint with required query params:
+Once it is started, trigger downloadFiles endpoint with required query params: <br>
 <b>lastFile</b> - id of last file uploaded to server
 <b>numOfFiles</b> - number of files you want to download